John Donald (jewellery designer)

-John Donald is a British jeweller - designer whose work is strongly identified in the 1960s and 1970s in London.
+John Donald (6 December 1928 – 21 September 2023) was a British jeweller and designer whose work was strongly identified in the 1960s and 1970s in London.
 Princess Margaret and the Queen Mother purchased works by John Donald in the 1960s, having been introduced to him by Antony Armstrong-Jones, 1st Earl of Snowdon.

 Examples of Donald's work are held in the collections of Museum of Scotland, Edinburgh; Victoria & Albert Museum, London; and the collection of the Worshipful Company of Goldsmiths.

 An elegant revolutionary

 In his half-century as a working jeweller John Donald has been feted as an idealist, a pioneering designer, and as a craftsman.
 Part of a select group who revolutionised jewellery design in the early 1960s, he went on to establish a successful business and an international reputation.
 His work captures the late twentieth century ideals of glamour and modernity.

-Born in 1928 to a golfing father and a socially ambitious mother, John Donald attended art college as a compromise between sport and university.
+Born on 6 December, 1928 to a golfing father and a socially ambitious mother, John Donald attended art college as a compromise between sport and university.
 He studied graphic design at Farnham, and in 1952 he was offered the chance to enrol in the Metalwork Department of the Royal College of Art.
 This change of direction was essentially a pragmatic one, as the young man was keen to experience London.
 But he soon discovered an affinity for working with metal that would shape the rest of his life.

 At college John Donald joined a group of hard-working (and hard-playing) ex-servicemen, often staying in the studio late into the night.
 He shared digs in Chelsea with fellow metalwork students Robert Welch and Gerald Benney.
 All three friends would later become famous for their silver and jewellery designs.

-He graduated in 1955, and left a year later with a first-class degree.
+Donald graduated in 1955, and left a year later with a first-class degree.
 However it was several years before he could establish himself as a jeweller, and in the meantime he was forced to support himself through a combination of male modelling and industrial design.
 In 1960 the proceeds from designing luggage and National Health spectacles at last allowed him to buy his own studio.
 A year later he entered five pieces in the seminal International Exhibition of Modern Jewellery 1890-1961, held at Goldsmiths' Hall, and by 1964 he could number Princess Margaret and the Queen Mother among his patrons.

 John Donald's designs perfectly caught the mood of freedom and excitement which swept Britain during the 1960s.
 Using simple materials such as gold rod and uncut crystal, he created expressive, abstract pieces free from the conventions of shape and style which had constrained earlier jewels.
 He was one of a small group of craftsmen whose radical entries to the International Exhibition ushered in a new era of modern jewellery.
 Characterised by adventurous forms and textures, the movement deliberately avoided showcasing precious materials or artificially imposing a subject.
 It was, as the sponsors of the exhibition proclaimed, "as uninhibited as modern sculpture, or fashion; individual, imaginative and smart'.